Thanks for visiting my personal website!

 The brain is made up of billions of individual units known as neurons, and a wealth of research indicates that information is processed and encoded in the brain not just by the activity of individual neurons, but in the more complex dynamics of networks of neurons.
 Computational neuroscience is uniquely situated to understand the mechanisms underlying these dynamics, which are often difficult to directly study.

-My research has transitioned from studying synchrony in more "abstract" neural networks to studying an archetypal example of such activity in the brain, seizure initiation.
-This involves utilizing experimental data, from both rodents and humans, to inform and constrain the computational experiments, which ensures the results of this work have potential clinical applicability for future epilepsy research.
+A major application of my research into neuronal networks and diversity is in the computational study of epilepsy, particularly the unintuitive pathways by which seizure can arise.
+This involves utilizing experimental data, from both rodents and humans, to inform and constrain the computational investigation, which ensures the results of this work have potential clinical applicability for future epilepsy research.

 Scott Rich, Homeira Moradi Chameh, Vladislav Sekulic, Frances K. Skinner and Taufik A. Valiante.
-"Modeling reveals human-rodent differences in h-current kinetics in cortical layer 5 neurons." bioRxiv, 2020 (manuscript submitted to Cerebral Cortex).
+"Modeling reveals human-rodent differences in h-current kinetics in cortical layer 5 neurons."
+Cerebral Cortex, 31 (2), 2021.
+DOI: 10.1093/cercor/bhaa261

 Scott Rich, Homeira Moradi Chameh, Marjan Rafiee, Katie Ferguson, Frances K. Skinner and Taufik A. Valiante.
 "Inhibitory network bistability explains increased interneuronal activity prior to seizure onset."
 Frontiers in Neural Circuits, 13, 2020.